- Zoo and Aquarium Conservation

 Katie Hughes, Academic Advisor

-Katie is the go to person for academic advising, learning about internships, finishing your degree check, learning about research/academic opportunities, and discussing University policy.
+Katelyn and Katie are the go to people for academic advising, learning about internships, finishing your degree check, learning about research/academic opportunities, and discussing University policy.

 Every student should have a faculty advisor.
-If you don’t remember who your advisor is, email Katie.
+If you don’t remember who your advisor is, email Katie or Katelyn.

 College of Agriculture and Life Sciences